 Appendix D: Computing a Retired-Worker Benefit

-This section provides instructions and a worksheet for computing a retired-worker benefit for persons born in the years 1940 through 1953.
-The worksheet assumes that the worker had no prior period of entitlement to disability benefits and did not work after becoming entitled to retired-worker benefits.
+This section provides instructions and a worksheet for computing a retired-worker benefit.
+The worksheet can be used for persons born in 1930 through 1943—that is, those who attained the age of 62 in 2005 or earlier and were under the age of 75 at the end of 2005.
+The worksheet assumes that the worker had no prior period of entitlement to disability benefits and also did not work after becoming entitled to retired-worker benefits.

 - To index lifetime earnings.
-Earnings used in the computation are not the actual covered earnings but an amount that reflects earnings increases in average wage levels for each year after the earnings were paid.
+Earnings used in the computation are not the actual covered earnings but an amount for each year that reflects earnings increases in average wage levels after the year the earnings were paid.
 This procedure is termed wage indexing.
 Currently, earnings are generally indexed to wage levels in the year the worker turns age 60.
-For example, for a person attaining age 62 in 2015, actual earnings in 1990 of $20,000 are indexed to $42,693.74, on the basis of 2013 wage levels.
+For example, for a person attaining age the of 62 in 2005, actual earnings in 1984 of $20,000 are indexed to $42,224.73, on the basis of 2003 wage levels.
 Earnings after age 60 are included at their actual (nominal) value.

 - To permit early retirement.
 Persons can retire as early as age 62, but the monthly benefit is reduced.
-This reduction applies to all future benefits.
-The reduction is calculated as 5/9 of 1 percent for each month immediately preceding the FRA, up to 36 months.
-If the number of months exceeds 36, then the benefit is further reduced 5/12 of 1 percent per month.
-For a person aged 62 in 2015, the maximum reduction is 25 percent if the individual is entitled to benefits for all 48 months between ages 62 and 66.
+The reduction is 5/9 of 1 percent for each of the first 36 months of entitlement immediately preceding the age at which 100 percent of PIA is payable (66 in 2005 but scheduled to increase to age 67 by 2022), plus 5/12 of 1 percent for each of up to 24 earlier months.
+For a person aged 62 in 2005, the maximum reduction is 25 percent if the individual is entitled to benefits for all 48 months between 62 and 66.

-- To provide for price indexing after age 62.
-Benefits are adjusted annually in December to reflect increases in the Consumer Price Index (CPI-W).
-The benefit increase in 2014 was 1.7 percent.
-These cost-of-living adjustments are applied to the benefit for each year after the person attained age 62—even if the person was not actually receiving benefits.
+- To provide for price indexing after the age of 62.
+Benefits are adjusted annually in December to reflect increases in the consumer price index (CPI-W).
+The benefit increase in 2004 was 2.7 percent.
+These cost-of-living adjustments are applied to the benefit for each year after the person attained the age of 62—even if the person was not actually receiving benefits.